thomas-aniel/weather/README.md

 - from the existing pom.xml I understand that the database used is Postgres.
 I wanted to use it for integration tests, as it would be better to use an environment as similar as possible to production.
 However, I don't know if there is an easy way to provide Postgres to the build process to the current build environment (is there an existing Postgres?
 Docker), so I used H2
-- it would be nice to check, in the integration tests, that the records are saved properly.
-However, Spring Data seems to have a problem with H2 sequences using a file URL, so I didn't manage to verify record insertion in the database
 - the flow is very simple.
 Aside from the happy flow, there only seem to be error conditions.
 So I only added a test for the case when
 Open Weather fails in the integration tests
 - nothing is said about the Java version, although the pom has a variable seeming to indicate 11.
 I use Java 14,